Data Type and Type Casting

 byte --> short --> int --> long --> float --> double

-float takes up 4 bytes of memory size and long takes up 8 bytes of memory size, but Up-Casting takes place from long to float direction.
+The float type takes up 4 bytes of memory size, and the long type takes up 8 bytes of memory size, but Up-Casting takes place from the long to the float direction.

 float x = 10L;//JVM convert 10 of long type to 10 of float type automatically.

 Up-Casting in arithmetic operations